 I used to think my biological father was some sort of hermit.
 He certainly looked the part.
-He had wild, never-washed hair and his clothes always seemed to be dirty.
+He had wild, never-washed hair, and his clothes always seemed to be dirty.
 He acted like one, too.
 I only managed to visit his home once while he was alive, and it wasn't easy.
 He lived in a ramshackle house in central Oxford, but it might as well have been a cave in the mountains or a hut in the woods.
-I had to get his address off the electoral roll and turn up uninvited.
-I found him bonkers, charming and utterly frustrating.
-After that, we didn't see each other one-on-one again until he was on his deathbed.
+I had to get his address off the electoral roll [a public record containing the names and addresses of all people registered to vote in the UK] and turn up uninvited.
+I found him bonkers, charming, and utterly frustrating.
+After that, we didn't see each other one on one again until he was on his deathbed.

 He was, I assumed, just the anti-social sort.
 A writer too obsessed with his work to bother with his children, or with people generally.
 It was a theory that made sense.
-That was why he walked out on my mum and me in the first place, after all, quoting Cyril Connolly as he went: "There is no more sombre enemy of good art than the pram in the hall."
+After all, that was why he walked out on my mom and me in the first place, quoting the English literary critic Cyril Connolly as he went: "There is no more somber enemy of good art than the pram in the hall."

 People often reveal their true natures in death: a spiteful will, a secret family, a box full of ball gags.
-Finding out that my mad recluse of a bio-dad – a man who wrote a series of "Hermit Haikus" in praise of solitude (Solitary bees / Outnumber those in bee-hives / And they live longer) – was in fact the centre of a buzzing hive of activity was just as surprising as any mistress or illegitimate son would have been.
+Finding out that my mad recluse of a bio-dad—a man who wrote a series of "Hermit Haikus" in praise of solitude (Solitary bees / Outnumber those in bee-hives / And they live longer)—was in fact the center of a buzzing hive of activity was just as surprising as any mistress or illegitimate son would have been.

 WATCH: Leaving the Earth the Greenest Way Possible – Water Cremation

 I did try to make it work.
 Our first meeting since his disappearance took place when I was 12 or 13, at a Yo!
-Sushi of all places.
-He showed me magic tricks, I told him about school and, not long afterwards, he cut me off.
-Emails went unanswered.
-His phone rang and rang.
-We met again seven years later, when I turned up at his house.
+Sushi restaurant chain of all places.
+He showed me magic tricks, and I told him about school, and, not long afterward, he cut me off.
+Emails went unanswered; his phone rang and rang.
+We met again seven years later when I turned up at his house.
 He showed me more magic tricks, and then he cut me off again.

 If having all his children around him was comforting, or terrifying, or made him quail with guilt at what a hopeless father he'd been, he didn't show it.
 It all seemed very easy, in fact.
 We spoke about birds and books, and I couldn't think why we weren't able to do it before.

 It was only then that Heathcote's door opened to me.
 The day before the funeral, I found myself in his study.
 It was somewhere I'd never been before, although I'd thought about it often.
 Whenever we exchanged letters or emails, I used to imagine him at his desk and try to conjure up his world.
 It was smaller and much, much tidier than I'd envisioned.
-Poking around, I realised how little I actually knew him.
-There were piles of books on poetry and politics, which was to be expected – but Wow!
+Poking around, I realized how little I actually knew him.
+There were piles of books on poetry and politics, which was to be expected—but Wow!
 Football Facts?
-The complete works of Chumbawumba?
+The complete works of Chumbawamba?
 Who was this man?

-It's hard – perhaps impossible – to get to know someone when they're gone.
-And Heathcote left behind more of himself than most.
-There are his poems, plays and unpublished manuscripts; boxes of correspondence; a garage full of notes; stacks of leather-bound pads filled with jokes, quotes, thoughts and plans; and a pile of loose sheets from the hospital that he scrawled on when speech became too hard.
+It's hard—perhaps impossible—to get to know someone when they're gone.
+Heathcote left behind more of himself than most.
+There are his poems, plays, and unpublished manuscripts; boxes of correspondence; a garage full of notes; stacks of leather-bound pads filled with jokes, quotes, thoughts, and plans; and a pile of loose sheets from the hospital that he scrawled on when speech became too hard.
 He was more courageous than I ever gave him credit for.
 "My spirit is not broken," reads one.

-Grief is meant to progress in stages – from denial to anger, bargaining, depression and finally acceptance – but I seem to be stuck with a sad sort of rage.
-We had so much in common.
-And we could so easily have been friends.
-I missed him while he was alive.
-But I miss him more now he's gone.
+Grief is meant to progress in stages—from denial to anger, bargaining, depression, and finally acceptance—but I seem to be stuck with a sad sort of rage.
+We had so much in common; we could so easily have been friends.
+I missed him while he was alive, but I miss him more now he's gone.